CNA-Tech/PKS-Ninja/LabGuides/HarborCertExternal-HC7212/readme.md

 </details>
 <br/>

-1.3 Install the cert as a trusted source on the cli-vm by navigating to the `/etc/docker/certs.d/harbor.corp.local` directory (create this directory if it doesn't already exist) and creating a `ca.crt` file with the certificate text you copied in the previous step using the following commands:
+1.3 Install the cert as a trusted source on the cli-vm by navigating to the `/etc/docker/certs.d/harbor.corp.local` directory (create this directory if it doesn't already exist) and creating a `ca.crt` file with the certificate text you copied in the previous step using the following commands.
+You'll need to use `sudo` for some of the commands below.
+The `ubuntu` user's password is `VMware1!`:

 ```
-mkdir -p /etc/docker/certs.d/harbor.corp.local
+sudo mkdir -p /etc/docker/certs.d/harbor.corp.local
-nano /etc/docker/certs.d/harbor.corp.local/ca.crt
+sudo nano /etc/docker/certs.d/harbor.corp.local/ca.crt
 ```

 Paste the certificate text into nano, save and close the file